xelahot/MemEdit/README.md

 - Add option to dump a decrypted image to a file
 - Add option to dump headers
 - Add an option to list the structure of the Mach-O image (segments, load commands, etc.)
-- Add a banner to the prefBundle (done in the viewDidLoad)
 - Show some disassambly of a function
 - Unity games support
 - Maybe allow to inject into system apps?
+- Add a button in the console output to clear the logs
+- Add a "Copy latest read bytes to clipboard" option or something like that.
+If something is already in the clipboard, ask confirmation to overwrite
+- Make the keyboard remember what's being typed in without having to press "return/enter"
+- Automatically clear some old text in the console output when it's too full
+- Add a banner to the prefBundle (done in the viewDidLoad)
 - Add a UI section to the menu to take notes (can be saved & cleared)?